trynthink/scout/docs/tutorials.rst

 Running with multiple configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Batches of configuration files can also be run with the use of the run_batch.py module.
+Batches of configuration files can also be run using the run_batch.py module.
 This automatically runs both ecm_prep.py and run.py for a set of configuration files stored in a common directory.
 To utilize this feature, first generate any number of configuration files (i.e., scenarios) and store them in a common directory of any name.
 To run the scenarios, enter the following command line argument, where <config_directory> refers to the directory containing the set configuration files:

 **Windows** ::